Boomerang (Mid America Adventure): History

 On March 18, 1989, the ride originally opened at Six Flags Over Texas under the name Flashback.
 It was one of the first Vekoma Boomerang coasters to open in the United States.
 This model was sold to numerous amusement parks including Knott's Berry Farm, Hersheypark, Lake Compounce, as well as each park owned by Funtime and Premier Parks.

 Flashback originally had a red track and black supports.
 During the 2001 season, the track was repainted strawberry pink while the supports were repainted teal.
 In 2004, the ride received a new train from Vampire at Kentucky Kingdom.

 On August 2, 2012, Six Flags Over Texas announced the last chance to ride Flashback would be September 3, before it closed along with the neighboring ride Texas Chute Out.
-Following its closure, it was announced that Flashback would be dismantled and relocated to Six Flags St. Louis for the 2013 season.
+Following its closure, it was announced that Flashback would be dismantled and relocated to then-named Six Flags St. Louis for the 2013 season.
 Flashback was completely removed before October 10, 2012.
 The coaster replaced Water Street Cab Company (Bumper Cars) and operates under the name Boomerang in the Illinois section of the park with a new orange and green color scheme.
 Boomerang is the ninth coaster at Six Flags St. Louis, helping the Six Flags park become the park with the most coasters in the state of Missouri.
 Construction of the coaster began in early 2013 at the former site of Water Street Cab Company, with Boomerang track arriving at the park on February 11, 2013.
 The park completed construction of Boomerang in early April.
 Boomerang opened on June 8, 2013.

 On May 6, 2016, one of the trains abruptly stopped mid-course causing minor injuries to four riders.
 Guests were able to safely exit the ride.
 The attraction was closed pending the investigation into the incident, and re-opened in November 2016.